What do the best audio cables and interconnects sound like? Part 4 - Space and air or drama and emotion

 The greater perspective depth we gained with the addition of loop 9 is heightened, so we appear to get a little more information from the brass on the right as though we have teased out the musicians.
 The guitar on the left feels still full-bodied but appears more ‘visible’ in a less cluttered space.

 What I found interesting about this tuning configuration is how it is perceived by different ears.
 I talk about air and space when adding a spacer at loop 14 or 15, whereas one of our customers using the same tuning told us, “I remain undecided about the benefits of going further down the cable towards 14 or 15 other than with orchestral music where strings came to the fore much more adding drama and emotion.”
 As I said, the ears are not microphones and the brain not a tape recorder.
-We tune according to our own perceptions and preferences.
+We tune our hifi audio systems according to our own perceptions and preferences.

 Any good system should have the potential to allow the listener to dwell on individual instruments and enjoy the musicianship or relax and let the whole track wash over us as a coherent whole—or indeed any number of different preferences.
-At the end of the day some will choose to enjoy their music without this refinement, but in order to make that choice you have to be aware of the options in the first place, and that is what the best audio cables allow.
+At the end of the day some will choose to enjoy their music without this refinement, but in order to make that choice you have to be aware of the options in the first place, and that is what the best audio interconnect and speaker cables, allow.